-LOWER TAILS VIA RELATIVE ENTROPY GADY KOZMA AND WOJCIECH SAMOTIJ ABSTRACT.
-We show that the naive mean-field approximation correctly predicts the leading term of the logarithmic lower tail probabilities for the number of copies of a given subgraph in G(n, p) and of arithmetic progressions of a given length in random subsets of the integers in the entire range of densities where the mean-field approximation is viable.
-Our main technical result provides sufficient conditions on the maximum degrees of a uniform hypergraph \mathscr{H} that guarantee that the logarithmic lower tail probabilities for the number of edges induced by a binomial random subset of the vertices of \mathscr{H} can be well-approximated by considering only product distributions.
+LOWER TAILS VIA RELATIVE ENTROPY BY GADY KOZMA1 AND WOJCIECH SAMOTIJ2 1Department of Mathematics, The Weizmann Institute of Science, gady.kozma@weizmann.ac.il 2School of Mathematical Sciences, Tel Aviv University, samotij@tauex.tau.ac.il We show that the naive mean-field approximation correctly predicts the leading term of the logarithmic lower tail probabilities for the number of copies of a given subgraph in G(n, p) and of arithmetic progressions of a given length in random subsets of the integers in the entire range of densities where the mean-field approximation is viable.
+Our main technical result provides sufficient conditions on the maximum degrees of a uniform hypergraph \mathcal{H} that guarantee that the logarithmic lower tail probabilities for the number of edges induced by a binomial random subset of the vertices of \mathcal{H} can be well-approximated by considering only product distributions.
 This may be interpreted as a weak, probabilistic version of the hypergraph container lemma that is applicable to all sparser-than-average (and not only independent) sets.
-1. INTRODUCTION This paper is concerned with the phenomenon that, in many cases, conditioning on an atypical event leads to a mixture of product measures.
-An emblematic is the family of n-vertex graphs with no triangles.
+1. Introduction.
+This paper is concerned with the phenomenon that, in many cases, conditioning on an atypical event leads to a mixture of product measures.
+An emblematic example is the family of n-vertex graphs with no triangles.
 It is clear that if one divides $[n] := \{1, \ldots, n\}$ into two parts and takes only edges with one endpoint in each part, the resulting graph has no triangles.
 The classical result of Erdős, Kleitman, and Rothschild [18] states that the vast majority of triangle-free graphs have such simple structure.
 In other words, if we condition the random graph $G(n, \frac{1}{2})$ to have no triangles, the resulting measure can be approximated by the following process: First, choose a random partition of the vertices into two parts (according to a measure that strongly favours partitions into approximately equal parts).
 Then, choose the edges randomly and independently, with edges between the parts having probability $\frac{1}{2}$ and edges inside the parts having probability 0.
 Since, conditioned on the partition, the measure becomes a product measure, the overall process is called a mixture of product measures.
 The aim of this work is to establish sufficient conditions for such a phenomenon to occur in the context of large deviations for subgraph counts in the binomial random graph G(n, p).
 Here, the seminal work of Chatterjee and Varadhan [9] has clarified that there are in fact two independent steps involved.
 The first is to show that the distribution of the random graph conditioned on a tail event can be described by a (small) mixture of product measures.
 The second is to describe the relevant measures, which, as it turns out, are those among all product measures (essentially) supported on the relevant tail event that have the least entropic cost.
 The main result of [9] completes the first of these two steps and can be summarised1 as follows: Denote by X_n the number of copies of a given graph in the binomial random graph G(n, p).
-If the edge probability p is fixed and n tends to infinity, then $$-\log \mathbb{P}(X_n \ge (1+\delta)\mathbb{E}[X_n]) = (1+o(1)) \cdot \Phi{n,p}(\delta), \tag{1}$$ where $\Phi{n,p}(\delta)$ is the least entropic cost of a product measure supported on the upper tail event (we will give a formal definition below); the analogous result holds for the lower tail.
-As for the second step, the problem of calculating $\Phi{n,p}(\delta)$ turned out to be very difficult.
-Even in the This research was supported in part by the Jesselson Foundation and by Paul and Tina Gardner (GK) and by the Israel Science Foundation grant 1145/18 (WS).
-1The setting of [9] is more general, but let us not state the full generality of that paper here.
+If the edge probability p is fixed and n tends to infinity, then (1) $$-\log \mathbb{P}(X_n \ge (1+\delta)\mathbb{E}[X_n]) = (1+o(1)) \cdot \Phi{n,p}(\delta),$$ where $\Phi{n,p}(\delta)$ is the least entropic cost of a product measure supported on the upper tail event (we will give a formal definition below); the analogous result holds for the lower tail.
+(Here MSC2020 subject classifications: Primary 60F10.